MicrosoftDocs/azure-docs/articles/healthcare-apis/iot/deploy-iot-connector-in-azure.md

 # Quickstart: Choose a deployment method

-MedTech service provides multiple methods for deploying it into an Azure Platform as a service (PaaS) configuration.
+MedTech service provides multiple methods for deploying it into an Azure Platform as a Service (PaaS) configuration.
 Each method has different advantages that will allow you to customize your development environment to suit your needs.

 The different deployment methods are:

 - Azure Resource Manager (ARM) template with Deploy to Azure button
 - Azure PowerShell and Azure CLI automation
-- Manual deployment
+- Azure portal manual deployment

 ## Azure Resource Manager template with Deploy to Azure button